Ally vs Workday

 Pros

-• Advanced analytics and workforce planning capabilities with AI-driven insights
+• Advanced analytics and AI-powered workforce insights

-• Strong global compliance and multi-country payroll support
+• Strong global compliance and multi-currency support

 Cons